 Although the Italian and French influences are undeniable, Corsica very much has its own identity evident in everything from customs to cuisine.
 French may be the official language, but Corsu is also widely spoken, with various dialects scattered across the island.
 Local pride in the Corsican identity and government incentives have nurtured a revival of traditional arts and culture.

 Our tour takes you from the unspoilt coast across sweet-smelling scrubland and fertile valleys to the mountainous interior.
 We’ll discover Corsica’s compelling history and its local heroes, time-forgotten villages, centuries-old traditions, and incredible flora and fauna.
 Then there are the awe-inspiring views of sweeping bays, magnificent citadels, staggering summits and marvellous red-rock formations.
-To soak up the splendid scenery from different perspectives, our tour includes relaxing journeys by coach, train and boat.
+To soak up the splendid scenery from different perspectives, our tour includes relaxing journeys by coach and boat.